daehwa/smart-home-nlp/word_list/README.md

 "낮춰": "00001001"
 ```

-I means __"낮춰"__ can be used both DecreaseBrightness and DecreaseBrightness.
+I means _"낮춰"_ can be used both DecreaseBrightness and DecreaseColortemperature.

 After read a sentence, we use highest possibility one (one-hot)